resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 Yes: not only are you taking your site offline for a longer period than the momentary pause of a regular snapshot, you are opening yourself to the possibility of forgetting to start it up again when you are done.

 Remember the checklists of lesson II?
 This is where the power of checklists can help you.

-If you have an important site that you don't want to be down for extended periods create a checklist for this process.
+If you have an important site
+that you don't want to be down for extended periods create a checklist for this process.

 Also, if you have a lot of users, notify them of the outage.
 It's only polite.
 Also consider doing it as a regularly scheduled event.

+-- *Slide* --

+## Group Exercise

+Create a checklist for creating a snapshot of a running machine.
+Don't forget to notify your users!

+-- *Slide End* --

 ## Restore